nonetallt/jinitialize-plugin/README.md

 ## Testing

 To test running the commands in your plugin, you can use the extended PHPunit TestCase class from the jinitialize-core.
-The TestCase automatically registers the local plugin defined in your composer.json file and allows you to run all the defined commands.
+The TestCase automatically registers the local plugin defined in your composer.json file and allows you to run all the defined commands. **Don't forget to call the parent method at if you override either setUp() or tearDown() methods of TestCase**.

 ```php
 <?php